-With the significant increase in interest rates and inflation in 2022 that continues in 2023, there is an elevation of credit risk associated with the Credit Unions members' loans.
-As loans become due, the borrowers will have to renew at a much higher interest rate, which could make it more difficult for them to qualify for the level of financing they require, as well as be able to manage the increased payment that will result from the higher interest rate.
-The Credit Union has performed certain additional qualitative portfolio and loan level assessment where significant changes in credit risk were identified or anticipated.
+With the significant increase in interest rates and inflation in 2023 that has started to decline in 2024, but remained high relative to recent years, there is an elevation of credit risk associated with the Credit Unions members' loans.
+As loans become due, the borrowers will have to renew at higher interest rates, which could make it more difficult for them to qualify for the level of financing they require, as well as be able to manage the increased payment that will result from the higher interest rate.